University of Illinois Chicago

-The University of Illinois Chicago (UIC) is a public research university in Chicago, Illinois.
+The University of Illinois Chicago (UIC) is a public research university in Chicago, Illinois, United States.
 Its campus is in the Near West Side community area, adjacent to the Chicago Loop.
 The second campus established under the University of Illinois system, UIC is also the largest university in the Chicago metropolitan area, having more than 33,000 students enrolled in 16 colleges.
 It is classified among "R1: Doctoral Universities – Very high research activity."

-The roots of UIC can be traced to the establishment of the Chicago College of Pharmacy in 1859, which was joined in the 1800s by additional medical related schools.
-It began an undergraduate program toward the end of World War II, and developed its West side campus in the 1960s.
-In 1982, it consolidated the University of Illinois at Chicago Circle and the University of Illinois at the Medical Center into the present university.
-Today, the university has become a global leader for a number of subjects, such as nursing, pharmacy, communication, education, law, and public administration.

-UIC competes in NCAA Division I Missouri Valley Conference.
-The Credit Union 1 Arena (formerly UIC Pavilion) is the Flames' venue for home basketball games.
+UIC competes in the NCAA Division I Missouri Valley Conference.

 History

 Beginnings

-The University of Illinois Chicago traces its origins to several private health colleges founded during the late 19th century, including the Chicago College of Pharmacy, which opened in 1859, the College of Physicians and Surgeons (1882), and the Columbian College of Dentistry (1893).
+The University of Illinois Chicago traces its origins to several health colleges founded during the late 19th century, including the Chicago College of Pharmacy, which opened in 1859, the College of Physicians and Surgeons (1882), and the Columbian College of Dentistry (1893).

 The University of Illinois was chartered in 1867 in Champaign-Urbana, as the state's land-grant university.
 In exchange for agreeing to the Champaign-Urbana location, Chicago-area legislators were promised that a "polytechnical" branch would open in Chicago.
-The Chicago-based health colleges affiliated with the university in 1896–97, becoming fully incorporated into the University of Illinois in 1913, as the Colleges of Medicine, Dentistry, and Pharmacy.
-Medical education and research expanded in the succeeding decades, leading to the development of several other health science colleges, which were brought together as the Chicago Professional Colleges.
-In 1935, the first act of newly elected state representative Richard J. Daley was to introduce a resolution calling for the establishment of an undergraduate Chicago campus of the University of Illinois.
+The Chicago-based health colleges affiliated with the university in 1896–97, becoming fully incorporated into the University of Illinois in 1913, as the Colleges of Medicine, Dentistry, and Pharmacy on Chicago's west side.
+Medical education and research expanded in the succeeding decades, leading to the development of several other health science colleges, which were brought together as the University of Illinois Chicago Professional Colleges.
+In 1936, the first act of newly elected state representative Richard J. Daley was to introduce a resolution calling for the establishment of an undergraduate Chicago campus of the University of Illinois.